Hypothyroidism And Hair Loss

 Q. Apart from hair loss from the scalp, is there hair loss from other areas in hypothyroidism?

-- Thyroid dysfunction can also eyebrow hair loss which often transient and improves with treatment
+- Thyroid dysfunction can also cause eyebrow hair loss, which is often transient and improves with treatment.

 - "Superciliary madarosis" is a classical sign of hypothyroidism taught to medical students.
 However, it is rarer than we think.